Avira: Virus definition

 Avira periodically "cleans out" its virus definition files, replacing specific signatures with generic ones for a general increase in performance and scanning speed.
 A 15 MB database clean-out was made on 27 October 2008, causing problems to the users of the Free edition because of its large size and Avira's slow Free edition servers.
 Avira responded by reducing the size of the individual update files, delivering less data in each update.
 Nowadays there are 32 smaller definition files that are updated regularly in order to avoid peaks in the download of the updates.

 Its file-by-file scanning feature has jokingly been titled "Luke Filewalker" by the developers, as a reference to the Star Wars media franchise character "Luke Skywalker".

-Advance heuristic
+Advanced heuristic

 Avira products contain heuristics that proactively uncover unknown malware, before a special virus signature to combat the damaging element has been created and before a virus guard update has been sent.

 Heuristic virus detection involves extensive analysis and investigation of the affected codes for functions typical of malware.
 If the code being scanned exhibits these characteristic features it is reported as being suspicious, although not necessarily malware; the user decides whether to act on or ignore the warning.